gbrieven16/oneShotLearning/README.md

 ### Siamese Network Training

-Once processed, the embedding network belonging to the Siamese Netork may be trained as the encoder of an autoencoder, taking as input the anchor of each triplet, to get initialized its weights.
-Next, the Siamese Network is trained, directed by the triplet loss function.
+Once processed, the embedding network referring to the Siamese Netork may be **pretrained** as the encoder of an autoencoder, taking as input the anchor of each triplet, to get initialized its weights.
+Next, the Siamese Network is trained, directed by the **triplet loss** function.
 Notice that other loss functions are also implemented and can be experimented, like the contrastive loss, the cross entropy loss and the center loss.
 Regarding this last loss, it has been implemented from https://github.com/KaiyangZhou/pytorch-center-loss/blob/master/center_loss.py.

 All the training part is supported by the script *Model.py*.
 Besides this, the global structure of the Siamese Network is implemented in *NeuralNetwork.py*, where the Autoencoder class and different classes related to each loss are defined.
 Finally, regarding the architecture of the embedding network, all of them are implemented in *EmbeddingNetwork.py* and implemented with the help of some external code: